 Talk Group Plan

-At this time, there are no static or full-time (FT) talk groups on the repeater.
-The repeater is open for general amateur use with the following usage guidelines:
+At this time, there is ONE static (full-time) talk group on the repeater.
+That is the Sonoma County talk group 31707.
+Otherwise, the repeater is open for general amateur use with the following usage guidelines:

 An incomplete list of DMR Best Practices